chorman0773/PokemonSMS/Specifications/LuaGlobalLibraries.md

 ## Table Access Rule [lua.lib.tabacc] ##

-Additionally, table access is only well defined by this specification for any table or library if the key is either a string or a positive integer.
+Additionally, table access is only well defined by this specification for any table or library provided by this specification if the key is either a string or a positive integer.
 Table access with any other key type results in undefined behavior.

+Additionally, the key must be a valid lua identifier, and may not start with 2 underscores.
+The behavior of indexing a table or library provided by this specification if the key is not a valid lua identifier, or starts with 2 underscores.

 ## Environment Variables [lua.lib.env] ##